Using Deep Security with iptables

 - Allow incoming traffic on port 4118.
 This is required when the agent uses manager-initiated or bidirectional communication.
 (For more information, see Agent-manager communication.)

 - Allow incoming traffic on port 4122.
 This is required when the agent is acting as a relay, so that the relay can distribute software updates.
-(For more information, see Distribute security and software updates with relays.)
+(For more information, see Deploy Deep Security Relay.)

 These are the default port numbers - yours may be different.
-For a complete list of ports used in Deep Security, see Port numbers.
+For a complete list of ports used in Deep Security, see Port numbers, URLs, and IP addresses.

 You can prevent Deep Security Agent from modifying iptables if you would rather add the required rules manually.
 To prevent the automatic modification of iptables, create the following file on the computers where you plan to install Deep Security Agent: